tagnja/blog/source/_posts/jvm-runtime-data-areas.md

 ## The `pc` Register

 The Java Virtual Machine can support many threads of execution at once.
-Each JVM thread has it won `pc` (program counter) register.
+Each JVM thread has its own `pc` (program counter) register.
 At any point, each JVM thread is executing the code of a single method, namely the current method for that thread.
 If that method is not `native`, the `pc` register contains the address of the JVM instruction currently being executed.
 If the method is `native`, the value of the `pc` register is undefined.

 ## Java Virtual Machine Stacks